amandeepmittal/amanhimself.dev/content/posts/rctbridge-required-dispatch-sync-to-load-warning.md

 ---
-title: 'How to solve RCTBridge required dispatch_sync to laod warning on iOS for React Native'
+title: 'How to solve RCTBridge required dispatch_sync to load warning on iOS for React Native'
 slug: 'blog/rctbridge-required-dispatch-sync-to-load-warning'
 date: 2021-09-04
 thumbnail: '../thumbnails/react.png'